Missing and Exploited Children Training Conference (MECC): Speakers & Presentations

 Dr. Åsa Kastbom works as a physician with children, adolescents, and adults in the Child and Adolescent Psychiatry department and the Adult Psychiatry department at the University Hospital of Linköping in Sweden.
 She is a consultant at the Trauma Unit for Abused Children, at the Adult Psychiatry Emergency Department, and at the Transsexual National Center.
 She specializes in the field of sexually abused and traumatized children and adults, and her research has covered sexual behavior in children.
 Dr. Kastbom is a founder and a member of the Child Protection Team at the University Hospital in Linköping and a well-known speaker in Sweden and at conferences internationally.

 Accurate knowledge of child sexual development is important in many areas, and professionals are often supposed to be able to assess whether a sexual behavior falls into the realm of normality or not.
-In her presentation, Dr. Kastbom will discuss research and clinical findings concerning common and uncommon sexual behaviors of children in different age groups.
-She will provide information about which behaviors to consider normal and common, and which could be a sign of sexual abuse.
-She will use cases to talk about how she and her team work with sexually abused children 2–18 years of age and focus on trauma-based cognitive therapy.
+In her presentation, Dr. Kastbom discussed research and clinical findings concerning common and uncommon sexual behaviors of children in different age groups.
+She provided information about which behaviors to consider normal and common, and which could be a sign of sexual abuse.
+Using cases, she also talked about how she and her team work with sexually abused children 2–18 years of age and focus on trauma-based cognitive therapy.

 Rescue from the compound: Coordinated takedown of an armed exploitative father